Carmofrasao/Boulder_Dash/README.md

 # Boulder Dash

-Trabalho feito para a matéria de programação 2, no curso de Ciencia da Computação, da Universidade Federal do Paraná.
+Work done for the programming 2 subject in the Computer Science course at the Federal University of Paraná.

-Feito por Anderson Frasão
+Done by Anderson Frasão

-Objetivo
+Objective

-Implementar uma releitura do jogo Boulder Dash.
+To implement a retelling of the game Boulder Dash.

-Execuçao
+Execution

-O jogo foi desenvolvido usando a biblioteca grafica Allegro.
-Para instalar este pacote, verifique qual e seu sistema operacional, e use as intruçoes presentes em [Allegro - Download](https://liballeg.org/download.html).
+The game was developed using the Allegro graphics library.
+To install this package, check your operating system and use the instructions in [Allegro - Download](https://liballeg.org/download.html).

-Com o biblioteca instalada, compile o codigo
+Once the library is installed, compile the code

 > make

-E execute o jogo
+And run the game

 > ./game